Christian Smith (footballer): Career

 Born in Crewe, Cheshire, Smith started his career with the Port Vale youth system in 2004.
 He was to train with the first team in the 2006–07 season and was first involved after being named on the bench in a 1–1 against Hartlepool United on 6 May 2006.
 He made his debut, and only appearance, on 1 January 2007 against Scunthorpe United in a 0–0 draw after coming on as a 70th minute substitute.
 He was loaned out to Conference National side Cambridge United on 25 January for a one-month period.
 He made his debut in a 3–0 victory over Woking on 27 January and scored the winning goal in a 2–1 victory over Stafford Rangers.
 The loan was extended until 21 April in March, but was recalled on 20 March.
 He finished the spell with six appearances.
 He then joined Conference National team Northwich Victoria on loan on 22 March.
-He made his debut in a 4–0 defeat to former club Cambridge on 25 March and finished the spell with three appearances.
-Smith finished the 2006–07 season with one appearance for Vale and the club announced on 9 May that he would be released when his contract expired on 30 June.
+He debuted in a 4–0 defeat to former club Cambridge on 25 March and finished the spell with three appearances.
+Smith finished the 2006–07 season with one appearance for Vale, and the club announced on 9 May that he would be released when his contract expired on 30 June.

 Smith trialled with League Two team Bury before moving to Scotland to sign with Scottish First Division side Clyde in August.
 He made his debut in the opening game of the 2007–08 season, a 3–2 defeat away to Greenock Morton on 4 August.
 Smith started in Clyde's first 11 matches of the season, before being handed a red card against Livingston on 29 September in the 88th minute, which led to him dropping out of the team due to suspension.
-He made his return as an 81st-minute substitute in a 1–0 defeat to Morton on 20 October.
-He was released by Clyde in June 2008 after making 32 appearances.
+He returned as an 81st-minute substitute in a 1–0 defeat to Morton on 20 October.
+Clyde released him in June 2008 after he made 32 appearances.